Autonomous-Rover-Navigation-2025/speech_processor/README.md

 Voice interface for the **Autonomous Rover Navigation** project.
 It lets the rover **listen** using speech-to-text and **speak** using text-to-speech.
-Built on ROS2, Whisper ASR, and Piper TTS.
+Built on ROS2, Whisper ASR, LLM and Piper TTS.

 ---